IN THE YEAR THAT KING UZZIAH DIED (EXCERPT OF KINGDOM CONCEPTS)

 It is impossible to behold the Lord’s glory when we are filled with self-love and are pursuing our own will and way.
 When self-exaltation and self-will die, then we shall see the Lord sitting on His throne—high and lifted up.

-In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple.
+In the year that King Uzziah died, I saw the Lord sitting on a throne, high and lifted up, and the train of His robe filled the temple.
 (Isaiah 6:1)

 Uzziah was a popular young king.

-Then all the people of Judah took Uzziah, who was sixteen years old, and made him king in the room of his father Amaziah.
+Now all the people of Judah took Uzziah, who was sixteen years old, and made him king instead of his father Amaziah.
 (II Chronicles 26:1)

 King Uzziah did that which was right in the sight of the Lord.
 He sought the Lord earnestly.
 As long as King Uzziah sought after God he prospered wonderfully.